jupyterlab/jupyter-ai/docs/source/users/index.md

 This configuration allows for setting the number of chat exchanges the model uses as context when generating a response.

-One chat exchange corresponds a user message and its AI response.
+One chat exchange corresponds to a user query message and its AI response, which counts as two messages. k denotes one chat exchange, i.e., two messages.
-E.g. Setting value of 4 means the model will use the last 8 messages total.
-Default value is 2.
+The default value of k is 2, which corresponds to 4 messages.

 ```
 jupyter lab --AiExtension.default_max_chat_history=4